Outside Studies Program

 - Continuing academic staff who have been employees of the University for three (3) or more years prior to the commencement date of the session for which application is being made, or who have been granted equivalent credit from another approved institution.
 NOTE: Academic staff appointed to a continuing position shall be eligible only after satisfactorily completing their Final Probationary Review.

 - Academic staff who have been employed on a fixed-term appointment of more than three (3) years prior to the commencement date of the session for which application is being made, or whose combined continuous fixed-term employment exceeds three (3) years.
 NOTE: The granting of OSP shall be conditional upon the employee satisfactorily completing their Final Probationary Review and being able to fulfil the requisite period of after-service prior to the expiration of their fixed-term appointment.

-- An Executive Dean shall be eligible to undertake OSP subject to the approval of a proposed program by the Deputy Vice-Chancellor (Academic).
+- A Dean shall be eligible to undertake OSP subject to the approval of a proposed program by the Deputy Vice-Chancellor (Academic).